ARM-software/acle/main/acle.md

 when required using ACLE intrinsics.

-Armv8.2-A introduces floating point instructions to convert 32-bit to brain 16-bit i.e. from float to `__bf16`.
+Armv8.2-A introduces floating point instructions to convert 32-bit to brain 16-bit, that is, from float to `__bf16`.
 They are not available in earlier architectures, therefore have to rely on emulation libraries or a sequence of instructions to achieve the conversion.